bullet-db/bullet-db.github.io/docs/index.md

 # Quick Start

-See [Quick Start](quick-start.md) to set up Bullet using a local Storm topology.
+See [Quick Start](quick-start/bullet-on-spark.md) to set up Bullet locally using spark-streaming.
 You will generate some synthetic streaming data that you can then query with Bullet.

 # Setting up Bullet on your streaming data